 This model, also from Metamec, is from the 60s.
 It uses a popular modern design motif - the eye.
 Finished in mahogany and black with brass fittings, this clock would have ideally complemented an early 1960s interior furnished in the popular Tola and black furniture.

-This selection of clocks, left, from the mid seventies shows the popularity of modern style clocks with a distinct sixties' look.
+Clocks from the mid seventies still had a distinct sixties' look.
 However, they have been joined by the ubiquitous carriage clock, which was a popular addition to many homes in the 70s.
-There are also some more ornate clocks and a miniature grandfather clock.
-The appearance of some of these reproduction antique styles suggests that the clock's function was taken for granted, so there was no need for it to appear modern, unless that fitted in with the decor in the house.
+There were also more ornate clocks and even miniature grandfather clocks.
+The appearance of reproduction antique styles suggests that the clock's function was taken for granted.
+There was no need for it to appear modern, unless that fitted in with the decor in the house.

 The battery operated anniversary clock, above right, has a glass dome covering the movement, which includes four brass balls.
 These rotated, giving the impression of a complex mechanical movement.
 This style of clock enjoyed a brief spell of popularity in middle class homes in the 70s.